 MS Health Services Administration

 Thesis - Open Access

 Number of Pages

 Many infants have some form of gastroesophageal reflux (GER) characterized by occasional spitting up with burps.
 Symptomatic reflux called gastroesophageal reflux disease (GERD) affects infants and causes a variety of symptoms and observable events.
 The diagnosis of GER or GERD appears to be increasing in the infant population including healthy newborns and those infants hospitalized for a variety of reasons.
 The purpose of this systematic review is to identify evidence-based practice guidelines for the treatment of GERD, including pharmacologic and non-pharmacologic interventions in the neonatal/infant population.
 The results of this study show that conservative therapies should be used initially in the treatment of GERD.
 If conservative therapies are unsuccessful, interventions including feedings can be used prior to the addition of pharmaceutical therapies.

 © Kristen M. McKinnon

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 McKinnon, Kristen M., "Gastroesophageal Reflux Disease In Neonates And Infants: A Systematic Review To Identify Best Practice For Treatment" (2010).
-All Regis University Theses.
+Student Publications.
 781.